Channel & Weir System

 *Paradise Park Weir: water is flowing over the top of the weir (water flows from Chisago, North and South Lindstrom Lakes into Wallmark Lake).

 *Lofton Avenue Weir: the control gates were closed on June 11, 2020 (the weir is an outlet for Chisago, North/South Lindstrom Lakes into Green/Little Green Lakes).

-*Lake Ellen Weir: the control gate was opened on March 26, 2020 (the weir is an outlet for Green, Little Green and Lake Ellen Lakes into Swamp Lake).
+*Lake Ellen Weir: the control gate was closed on October 29, 2020 (the weir is an outlet for Green, Little Green and Lake Ellen Lakes into Swamp Lake).

 Lake System Water Flow